dan4thewin/FreeForth2/docs/FreeForth.md

-executed at compile time, must be defined (mainly by `:`) with a final backquote appended to their name; after parsing a word from the input source (between delimiters among NUL HT LF VT FF CR and space), the main loop first appends a backquote to the word before looking for it in the headers (i.e. symbol table): if it is found with an appended backquote, the code the header points to is immediately executed (this is a "macro" behaviour);
+executed at compile time, must be defined (mainly by `:`) with a final backquote appended to their name; after parsing a word from the input source (between delimiters among NUL HT LF VT FF CR and space), the main loop first appends a backquote to the word before looking for it in the headers (i.e. symbol table): if it is found with an appended backquote, the code the header points to is immediately executed (this is a "macro" behavior);
 otherwise, the main loop removes the appended backquote, and looks again for it in the headers: if it is found without an appended backquote, a call is compiled if the header is marked (mainly by `:`) to point to code, or an inline literal is compiled if the header is marked (by `create` and derivatives) to point to data (or by `constant`